marcotallone/deep-learning-project/README.md

 <!-- CONCLUSIONS -->
 ## Conclusions

-In conclusion, this project aimed to develop and compare different models for the classification and segmentation of brain tumours from MRI images.
-The models were trained on two different datasets, the Brain Tumor MRI Dataset for the classification task and the BraTS 2020 Dataset for the segmentation task.\
+In conclusion, this project aimed to develop and compare different models for the classification and segmentation of brain tumors from MRI images.
+The models were trained on two different datasets, the Brain Tumor MRI Dataset for the classification task and the BraTS 2020 Dataset for the segmentation task.
+Hence, we can now separately summarize the results obtained for each task with respect to our original goal.\
-We successfully implemented and trained a CNN model and a VIT model for the classification task, achieving high accuracy and confidence on the test set.
-For the segmentation task, we also acheved very good results with the U-Net models, especially with the Attention U-Net model for which it was also possible to visualize the attention maps learned during the training phase.\
+For what concerns the classification task, we measured all the models performing basically perfectly in terms of accuracy and confidence on the training set, with the only exception beign the VIT model.
+However, we noticed a significant difference in term of performance on the test set.
+In particular, as we initially hypothesized, our smaller, *ad-hoc* model was capable to sligthly outperform the more complex AlexNet and VGG-16 models in the classification task.
+The obtained result might seem surprising at first, given the established background of the latter models but are actually in line with our initial consideration.
+For this specific and constrained classification task, we in fact showed that a reduced and specific model, with small improvements, shows better generalizing capabilities than more complex and general models.\
+A possible explanation that we give for these observations is the fact that the intrinsic complexity in the input images for this specific study is much smaller if compared to more broad classification tasks such as the ImageNet dataset.
+Subsequently, this implies the need for simpler model rather that more complex ones to avoid overfitting the input data and showing better generalization capabilities.\
+However, we need to keep in mind that our custom CNN model was, after all, an adapted version of the original AlexNet model.
+In fact, looking at the obtained results we noticed that the VIT model (*a completely different architecture*) was not able to perform as well as the others.
+This might be explained by multiple factors, such as the lack of data to train the model (*despite data augmentation*), the request for a more in-depth hyperparameter tuning or the need for longer training times.
+Togheter with these, in agreement with our previous considerations, there might also be the fact that the transformer architecture is already by itself too complex for this simple classification task.
+Hence, despite the fact that the VIT model is a very promising architecture for image classification, it might not be the best choice for this specific task.\
+Focusing on the segmentation task instead, in this case we did not obtained perfect metrics, but, aside from futher model improvements, this is most probably due to the higher intrinsic complexity of the task itself.
+Despite this consideration, the important thing to notice is that we were able to improve the performance of the original U-Net model by reducing the numer of parameters and simplifying the overall model in the improved and attention architectures.
+In this case, instead of showing that simpler models are better fitted for simpler tasks, we rather underlined the fact that the mere parameter count is not the only factor influencing the final performance of a model.
+As we showcased, small architectural changes (*together with a parameter reduction*), can actually lead to better results.\
+Nevertheless, the obtained results were not ideal in the case of the last developed model.
+In fact, we hoped the attention model to produce more significan attention maps at the end of the training phase, but this was not the case.
+In particular, it seems that the model was not able to take advantage of the lower dimensional attention gates used in the two lower encoder-decoder blocks since in most cases it produced either fully null attention maps or maps weighting all pizels with the same (*high*) intensity as the above animated image portrays.
+On the other hand, although the higer dimensional attention maps seems to correctly highlight important regions of the brain (*such as the tumorous ones*) with higher importance than the surrounding areas, there are still some parts of the background that are also highlighted with high weights.
+We found this rather confusing and we are not able to provide a clear explanation for this behaviour but we mainly suppose that one of two factors might be at play (*or a combination of them*):

+- the first being that the model needs to be trained for longer in order to further refine the attention maps

+- the second being that the background of the input brain scans is basically null everywhere (i.e. either filled with zeros or small values compared to the brain region) and hence the corresponding attention weight update might somehow not be as relevant as the brain region ones

+However, we understad that these are just speculations and further investigation is needed to understand the real reasons behind this behaviour.\
 As a final consideration, although we were very satisfied with our work, we would like to propose a few possible improvements or extensions of this project, starting fro some of the ideas that we did not implement (*but we might implement in the future*...).
 Among these we suggest:

 - Improving the classification models capabilities to be able to work with the original image size of 256x256 pixels rather than the downscaled 128x128 pixels images and checking if the performance improves (*even though the obtained results are already very good*) or get worse.